soupwaylee/soupwaylee-type-theme/_posts/2017-09-02-android-setup.md

 ---
 layout: post
 title: Setting Up Android SDK in IntelliJ IDEA on macOS
-excerpt: Condensed instructions on how to install and add the latest Android SDK to IntelliJ IDE on macOS
 ---

+Condensed instructions on how to install and add the latest Android SDK to IntelliJ IDE on macOS

 ## Initial situation